-Faced with a dwindling supply of telephone numbers for new carriers to issue to their subscribers, the FCC in 2000 ordered that NPA-NXX number blocks be partitioned into 1000 blocks (NPA-NXX-X).
-Partitioning of NPA-NXX blocks, also known as number pooling, dramatically increased the supply of new numbers for expanding carriers.
+Faced with a dwindling supply of telephone numbers for new carriers to issue to their subscribers, the FCC in 2000 ordered that NPA-NXX number blocks be partitioned into 1000 blocks (NPA-NXX-X) to increase the supply of new numbers for carriers.

 While this expansion was necessary, seven digit routing is more complicated than routing on six digit NPA-NXX blocks.
 In the Local Exchange Routing Guide (LERG) there are 166,431 six digit NPA-NXX dial codes.
 In contrast, there are 644,327 dial codes when routing based on seven digit one thousand blocks.